Melanie Froemke, LCSW, RPTLicensed Clinical Social Worker, Registered Play Therapist

 I specialize in individual, group, and parenting support for clients coping with anxiety, trauma and loss, relational and life transition and adjustment issues.
 I have significant training in trauma treatment, including EMDR, trauma-sensitive yoga, Cognitive Behavioral Therapy (CBT), solution-focused therapy, expressive arts, sand therapy, and play therapy.
 I am truly humbled to witness the unique strengths of each of my clients in our work together as you share, grow, and change.

-I am a Licensed Clinical Social Worker (LCSW) in the Commonwealth of Virginia.
+I am a Licensed Clinical Social Worker (LCSW) in the Commonwealth of Virginia, a Licensed Clinical Social Worker-Clinical (LCSW-C) in the state of Maryland and a Licensed Independent Clinical Social Worker in the District of Columbia.
 Prior to finding my professional “home” at Alexandria Place Therapy in 2018, I had the opportunity to serve in various clinical settings, including a community social service non-profit, a college counseling center, INOVA’s Life with Cancer program, and intensive outpatient programs.
 As a social worker, my values are grounded in social justice and equality for all.
 As I enter a therapeutic relationship, I aim to come from a place of cultural humility, allowing each client’s experience to inform our work together.
 I value education, empowerment, advocacy and support to build healthier families and stronger communities which uphold mental health and wellness.

 I have a strong clinical interest in the cross-section of technology and social media with identity development, as well as working with families to develop healthy guidelines, safety, trust, and expectations to manage technology and social media.